 - Internet release: If, during the release creation, Internet releases are to be generated

-- Printing with Smart Forms: Which additional information in SA releases is outputted if you use the print form ISAUTO_ESCR_FRC_JIT, based on SAP Smart Forms
+- Printing with smart forms: Which additional information in SA releases is outputted if you use the print form ISAUTO_ESCR_FRC_JIT, based on smart forms

 - Criteria for dynamic stopping: On the basis of which criteria SA releases are subject to dynamic stopping